ohhfishal/blog/content/posts/problems.md

 Some may be problems originally hypothesized.
 Some may not.
 Should you have tried to solve it preemptively, you may have overlooked a crucial component.

-However once the problem is actually realized, the requirements and context around the problem become cleared.
+However once the problem is actually realized, the requirements and context around the problem become clearer.
 Bottlenecks are easier to find when they exist.
 User behaviors become apparent when they use your software.

 There will be more resources to solve problems.
 If you have the problem of selling too much, you will have more social and economical capital to hire talent to help fix the problem.

-It's important to note that part of solving problems such as scale, involve other different problems.
+It is important to note that part of solving problems, such as scale, involve other different problems.
 Hiring talent is a distinct, nontechnical problem.
 This would have been a hypothetical problem you didn't consider (And if you did would you really have made the initial product in the first place).
+It's not a problem that uses the shinny software tools.

+Solve problems as they come into view.

 ### Thinking in the now ignores tomorrow.

 Of course, there is some nuance here.
 If you were to focus purely on right now, you would never be prepared for tomorrow.
-Consider how things would change in the future.
+Consider how things would change in the future and build something now.
 Its a delicate balance.

 Embrace action, but with a knowing that things will change.
 Design accordingly.
 Make decisions that are intentional and easily reversible.
-Leave room to change things should something go wrong.
+Leave room to change things when something goes wrong.
+Design systems that announce when they need room to grow.

-**TODO**: Elaborate on that more.
-- Requirements change

----

-### Notes

-Requirements change, so pin those down first.
-If you are tasked with building a food delivery app and  you focus on optimizing

-I know its hard.
-I too wish the code I write would remain in its [git repo](../opinions/) a single, perfect commit that does everything perfectly, but alas we have work to do.
-Learning to accept these fundamental conceits of the real world lets us prepare for the things our beautiful child of a codebase will actually experience. [^2]

-Something here about asymptotic complexity and how even that definition bakes in some constant C at which it actually matters.

-[^1]: How can you observe this?
-Does the process to guage user feedback even exist?
-[^2]: Who like every good parent we love despite the desire to toss them out and replace them with the brand new code baby 2.0